OctopusDeploy/blog/blog/2022-02/eks-cluster-aws/index.md

  - CI Series
  - Continuous Integration
  - AWS
+ - Kubernetes
 ---

 In this post, you learn how to set up an Elastic Kubernetes Service (EKS) cluster in Amazon Web Services (AWS).

 EKS is a managed container service to run and scale Kubernetes in the cloud or on-premises.
 Kubernetes provides a scalable, distributed way to manage workloads.
 It does this by containerizing applications.
 Containers ensure replicability across different environments and cloud infrastructures.

-The clusters you create in this blog post will be used in later blogs to set up web applications and be part of workflows.
+The clusters you create in this post will be used in later posts in our [Continuous Integration series](https://octopus.com/blog/tag/CI%20Series), to set up web applications and as part of workflows.

 ## Prerequisites

-You will need:
+To follow along with this post, you need:

 - An AWS account
-- A terminal with [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html), [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) and [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) installed
+- A terminal with [kubectl](https://docs.aws.amazon.com/eks/latest/userguide/install-kubectl.html), [eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html), and [aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html) installed
 - IAM permissions

 There are two ways to set up a cluster in EKS: